Event Planner Resources

 You can also specialize in certain types of events, such as weddings or corporate events.
 By having more freedom in this role, you can shape your services according to your strengths and interests.

-Company-Employed Event Planners
+Company-employed Event Planners

 Here are some common types of companies that hire Event Planners: